marvin-chen/cos-independent-work/README.md

 Github Repo for an Independent Work Seminar at Princeton

 ## Predicting Pokémon Type and Generation Using Machine Learning Techniques - Work in Progress
 This project focuses on predicting Pokemon types and generations using various machine learning models.
-We've implemented and compared several algorithms to classify Pokemon based on their stats and characteristics.
+So far I have implemented and compared several algorithms to classify Pokemon based on their stats and characteristics.
 ### Project Overview
-Data: We're using a dataset of Pokemon with features like HP, Attack, Defense, Special Attack, Special Defense, Speed, Height, and Weight.
+Data: I am using a dataset of Pokemon with features like HP, Attack, Defense, Special Attack, Special Defense, Speed, Height, and Weight.
+The dataset is scraped from https://pokemondb.net/pokedex/all.

 #### Prediction Tasks:
 - Primary Type Prediction